EMBRYOPSIDA Pirani & Prado

 3. Dioscorea L.

-Plant rhizomatous, (with ± hypocotylar tubers), (herbaceous, not climbing); spirostanol steroidal saponins +, chelidonic acid, (mannans) +; (velamen +); (secondary thickening +); sieve tube plastids also with protein crystals and starch grains; petiole bundles in ring (not D. hemicrypta); stomata oriented randomly, (morphology odd/actinocytic); gland heads many celled; leaves two-ranked (opposite), petiole + blade, (palmately compound), main veins distant, fine venation reticulate, (midrib +), vernation flat to curved or conduplicate, (lobed), petiole bifacial [?all], (base with paired evascular processes); serial axillary buds common; plant dioecious, (monoecious), inflorescences two or more together, (bracteoles lateral); flowers small, T free or connate, with a single trace; staminate flowers: A (1) 3 [opposite outer T], 6, (3, 6 connate); (pollen disulcate); pistillode +; carpellate flowers: staminodes +; stylar canal with secretion, stigma bilobed or not; ovule with outer integument 4-5 cells across, nucellar cap ca 3 cells across, supra-chalazalal tissue ± massive, hypostase +; (fruit baccate - Tamus/samaroid - Rajania); (seeds not winged); testa (multi-layered), (with much phlobaphene), exotegmen sclerotic [with branched protrusions of the cell walls], endotesta crystaliferous, exotegmen usu. thick-walled, endotegmen tanniniferous; endosperm usu. (very) thick-walled, embryo small to medium; n = (7, 8), 9, 10, 12 [up to 14-ploid], chromosomes 0.3-2.7 µm long (Epipetrum - chromosomes 1.9-2.9 µm long); cotyledon flattened and photosynthetic or not, second leaf a scale leaf.
+Plant rhizomatous, (with ± hypocotylar tubers), stems annual [?level], twining usu. sinistrorse, (not climbing); spirostanol steroidal saponins +, chelidonic acid, (mannans) +; (velamen +); xylem and phloem glomeruli at nodes joing vascular bundles and interrupting general course of vascular tissue; (secondary thickening +); sieve tube plastids also with protein crystals and starch grains; nodes 3:3, petiole bundles in ring (not D. hemicrypta); stomata oriented randomly, (morphology odd/actinocytic); gland heads many celled; leaves two-ranked (opposite), (palmately lobed/compound), fine venation reticulate, (midrib +), vernation flat to curved or conduplicate, petiole bifacial [?all], (base with paired evascular processes); serial axillary buds common; plant dioecious, (monoecious), inflorescences two or more together, (bracteoles lateral); flowers small, T free or connate, with a single trace; staminate flowers: A (1) 3 [opposite outer T], 6, (3, 6 connate); (pollen disulcate); pistillode +; carpelate flowers: staminodes +; stylar canal with secretion, stigma bilobed or not; ovule with outer integument 4-5 cells across, nucellar cap ca 3 cells across, supra-chalazalal tissue ± massive, hypostase +; (fruit baccate - Tamus s. str./samaroid - Rajania s. str.); (seeds not winged); testa (multi-layered), (with much phlobaphene), exotegmen sclerotic [with branched protrusions of the cell walls], endotesta crystaliferous, exotegmen usu. thick-walled, endotegmen tanniniferous; endosperm usu. (very) thick-walled, embryo small to medium; n = (7, 8), 9, 10, 12 [up to 14-ploid], chromosomes 0.3-2.9 µm long; cotyledon flattened and photosynthetic or not, second leaf a scale leaf.

 1/350-?800.
 Largely tropical, also warm temperate, esp. seasonal (map: see Meusel et al. 1965; Fl.
 N. Am.
 26: 2002; FloraBase 2004).
 [Photo - Inflorescence, Flower, Fruits.]